What is Glaucoma?

 Most people don’t have any.
 The first sign is often a loss of peripheral, or side vision.
 That can go unnoticed until late in the disease.
 That’s why glaucoma is often called the “sneak thief of vision.”

 Detecting glaucoma early is one reason you should have a complete exam with an eye specialist every 1 to 2 years.
-Occasionally, pressure inside the eye can rise to severe levels.
+Occasionally, the pressure inside the eye can rise to severe levels.
 In these cases, you may have sudden eye pain, headache, blurred vision, or the appearance of halos around lights.

 If you have any of the following symptoms, seek immediate medical care: